Ifoschematic

 How do Gravitational Waves Affect LIGO's Interferometer?

-In LIGO's interferometers, what dictates how well-aligned the laser beams are when they recombine is simply the distance each one travels in its arm.
+In NSF LIGO's interferometers, what dictates how well-aligned the laser beams are when they recombine is simply the distance each one travels in its arm.
 As long as the two beams travel the same distances, then when they recombine, they totally destructively interfere and no light comes out of the instrument (LIGO was deliberately designed this way).
 But if they travel different distances, then when the beams recombine, their light waves are no longer perfectly aligned, and some light leaks out!

 This is what happens when a gravitational wave passes.
 Gravitational waves cause spacetime itself to oscillate, alternately stretching in one direction while compressing in a perpendicular direction.
 This oscillations last as long as the wave is passing.
 In the presence of a gravitational wave, then, LIGO's arms also oscillate in length, thus causing the lasers within them to travel different distances before recombining.
 The technical term for this oscillation is "Differential Arm" motion, since the arms simultaneously change lengths in opposing ways.
 Now, as the beams recombine, they are out of sync, or "out of phase", and no longer totally destructively interfere.
 Instead, the merging beams shift in and out of phase, and a flicker of light emerges from the interferometer, as illustrated in the animation below [Credit: Einstein's Messengers U.S. National Science Foundation (NSF)].